About

-From left to right: Mark Limb, Jamie Coyle, Josh Robertson and Scott Brady
+From left to right: Tom Stanson, Josh Robertson, Jamie Coyle, and Mark Limb.

 Toxic Bears are an experimental punk rock band based in Brisbane, Australia.
 Their music ranges from melodic hardcore to funk, jazz and Latin-infused garage rock.
 The band has recorded three albums and an EP.